What is Missio Dei?

 People

 Co-founder of Heavenly Chant and writer for Missio Dei.
-Editor of several books for En Route Books & Media.
-Published several poems with the Society of Classical Poets.
-Studying theology and English at Holy Apostles College & Seminary.
+Editor of several books.
+Author of several poems published with the Society of Classical Poets.
+Graduate of Holy Apostles College & Seminary with BA degrees in Theology and English.

 I am a Deacon from the Diocese of Richmond and a Catholic with a passion for our Lord and His Church.
 I am married with two children and retired from 44 years of service first as a Soldier and then as an Army Civilian.

 Theology Teacher.
 Editor-in-Chief of Ignitum Today.
-Published by Catholic Exchange and Homiletic & Pastoral Review.
-Authored Belonging to Christ.
+Writer for Catholic Exchange.
+Co-Authored The Eucharistic Revival Project.
 M.S.Ed, CUNY - Certificate in Contemporary Apologetics, CDU - Catechetical Certificate, Arch NY.

 Catholic freelance writer and author.
 Has been published with Voyage Comics Blog and Homiletic and Pastoral Review.
 Author of An Hour With Archbishop Fulton J. Sheen (Liguori, 2021).
 Holds a B.A. in Theology from Benedictine College.

 A former Presbyterian pastor-educator (MATS, MDiv, EdD), my family entered the Catholic Church in 2013.
-J’adore Chesterton, Lewis, Aquinas, Augustine, Tolkien, de Sales, and Msgr.
-Knox, Garrigou-Lagrange; Cardinals Schneider, Siri, and Ratzinger.
+J’adore Chesterton, Lewis, Aquinas, Augustine, Tolkien, de Sales, Msgr.
+Knox, Garrigou-Lagrange; Schneider; Cardinals Siri, Sarah and Ratzinger.

 Wife, mother of 3, homesteader, and Catholic convert from Protestantism who came full circle after leaving the institutional church and trying to recreate church the way it was done in the book of Acts.